ccincotti3/c_v_d_implementation/README.md

 The primary purpose of this project is for you to go through the entire data science workflow end-to-end, following standard practices such as the use of train/test splits and distinguishing between correlation and causation.
 We do not expect you to build a model that could win a Kaggle competition.
 Execute on the fundamentals, and you will be fine.

+## Tip

+**Do not add your data to your Git repo**.
+It can sit in the same directory with your code; just do not run `git add` on it.
+Git is optimized for smallish text files that change, but data files are often large and unchanging.
+(If you want to make persistent changes to the data, you should generally make them on a copy while keeping the original files unchanged.)

+## Protecting Proprietary Data

+If you are working with proprietary data that should not be made public, then that fact gives you all the more reason not to add your data to your Git repository.

+If exposing your data through your project notebooks would be a problem, then you can make your repository private on GitHub and add the members of the instructional team as collaborators.

+If even presenting your project in class would be a problem, then we can make arrangements for you to present it just to the instructional team.

 ## Deliverables

 - **[Proposal.](./instructions/proposal.md)** Describe your chosen problem, and show that you have an appropriate dataset.